naoina/kaimana/README.md

 Press and hold the `START/OPTIONS` button at least 3 seconds, then Tourney mode is enabled/disabled and also all LEDs are turned on for about 3 seconds.

+### Invert mode

+In Invert mode, all LEDs are on and pressing a button turns them off.
+To enable Invert mode, press and hold the `START/OPTIONS` button and `UP` at least 3 seconds in Tourney mode.

 ### LED settings

 #### LED/button mappings